What Makes a Great Company Culture? Interview with Kadri Mäe

 If the person joining us has a strong drive and can bring something new to the team that everyone could learn from – that’s our ultimate goal.

-What are the non-negotiable parts of your organisational culture?
+What are the non-negotiable parts of your organizational culture?

 Being honest.
 Working hard.
 Caring.